 If you’ve been prepping for any length of time then these may be a refresher or they may be brand new.
 If you’re just starting in the prepping/preparedness world, then these will most likely be new to you.
-Either way, there’s something for everyone in this list.
+Either way, there’s something for everyone in this list of prepping tips.

-Bugging out should not be your first option in the face of a disaster.
+Bugging out should not be your first option in a disaster.

 Just because you live in a city or an apartment doesn’t mean that you can’t be prepared.

 Not everyone can simply pack up and move to a rural community.
 If you’re stuck in a situation like this, then you need to begin to learn the vulnerabilities of that area.
 Then, start to counter each of those vulnerabilities as best as you can.

 Remember, no one is 100% prepared for everything.
 Your job is to be as prepared as you can be in the situation that you are in.
 As long as you are improving your situation, you’re on the right track.